-Here at Willowfield we are very fortunate to have a few acres of ground, and luckily we are able to manage the property as a mini nature reserve, for the benefit of our wildlife.
+Here at Willowfield we are very fortunate to have a few acres of land, and we strive to manage the property as a mini nature reserve, for the benefit of our wildlife and for our guests to enjoy.
 We are delighted that, in addition to over 50 species of birds here, we now have a wealth of other wild animals such as hedgehogs, otters, foxes, grey squirrels and lots of little critters like bees, butterflies and bugs.
 We also have lots of fish and aquatic creatures in our river and ponds.
 Here are a few of our projects that help and encourage nature at Willowfield . . .

 House Butterfly Garden

 We planted out our new butterfly garden in 2020 with insect loving shrubs and trees, and have been developing it ever since.
-We added a compost heap, hedgehog house, feeding table (with orange slices etc), water bowls, and also during lockdown we made a bee hive style bug hotel.
-We are hoping the flowering shrubs will fill out and flower very soon and attract lots of vital insects, like bees, hoverflies, beetles, and butterflies of course.
+We added a compost heap, hedgehog house, a brightly coloured feeding table (for orange slices etc), water bowls, and also during lockdown we made a beehive style bug hotel.
+We are hoping the flowering shrubs will fill out and flower very soon and attract lots of vital insects like bees, hoverflies, beetles, and butterflies of course.

 Hedgehog House in the Butterfly Garden